boundarydevices/u-boot/README.md

 u-boot-imx
 ==========

-This repository is used to track U-Boot for our i.MX6 based boards:
+This repository is used to track U-Boot for our i.MX based boards:

 * [BD-SL-i.MX6 (SABRE Lite)][sabrelite]
 * [Nitrogen6X][nitrogen6x]